Luke 15: Verse 7

+Farrar notes that "the Pharisees and scribes in an external sense were 'just persons', for as a class their lives were regular, though we learn from Josephus and the Talmud that many individuals among them were guilty of flagrant sins."
+The application of the term to them is ironic: the reality is that "they did need repentance but they did not want it".

 Parable of the Lost Coin

 This parable, in verses 8–10, appears only Luke's Gospel.
 It recounts a story about a woman with ten silver coins (Greek drachmae) losing one.
 She then lights an oil lamp and sweeps her house until she finds it, rejoicing when she does.
 The New King James Version notes that married women often wore such coins in a ten-piece garland.

 Franklin notes that in both of these stories, the primary narrative about God's search for the lost is supplemented by a comment on repentance (verses 7 and 10), which "appears to have been introduced, not because the movement of the parable itself required it, but because Luke was sensitive to the charge that emphasis upon the gracious outreach of God could underplay the necessity for response on the part of those it met."

 Parable of the Prodigal Son

-The Prodigal Son, also known as Two Sons, Lost Son, the Prodigal Father, the Running Father, and the Loving Father, the third and final part of the cycle on redemption, also appears only in Luke's Gospel (verses 11-32).
+The Prodigal Son, also known as Two Sons, Lost Son, the Prodigal Father, the Running Father, and the Loving Father, the third and final part of the cycle on redemption, also appears only in Luke's Gospel (verses 11–32).
 It tells of a father who gives the younger of his two sons his share of the inheritance before he dies.
 The younger son, after wasting his fortune (the word 'prodigal' means 'wastefully extravagant'), goes hungry during a famine.
 He then repents and returns home with the intention of begging to be employed and renouncing his kinship to his father.
 Regardless, the father immediately welcomes him back as his son and holds a feast to celebrate his return.
 The older son refuses to participate, stating that in all the time the son has worked for the father, he did not even give him a goat to celebrate with his friends.
 His father reminds the older son that everything the father has is the older son's, but that they should still celebrate the return of the younger son as he has come back to them.